-How was it working at [now-defunct comic publisher] First comics.
+Q:How was it working at [now-defunct comic publisher] First comics.

 MM: It wasfun.
 I remember very little about it.
 My memory is very bad.

 I was had beendoing comics for four or five years when I went to work for First Comics.
 WhileI was horrible at the time, it was the first time I got the chance to try tofigure out what I wanted my look to look like.

 I've never been asked thatquestion.
 It was a good experience.
 It was a good year, a good growing periodfor me.

 Q: How did you get the idea for Hellboy?

-point in my career where I had drawn most things in comics.
-I had done
+MM: I had gotten to thepoint in my career where I had drawn most things in comics.
+I had donesuperheroes.
+I had done a little bit of everything.
+I was always looking foropportunities to go out and do stories about monsters.

 [laughter and applause]

 I'dfinally get out of drawing people going to the grocery store.

-to see Hellboy tear his horns off his head?
+Q: Will we getto see Hellboy tear his horns off his head?

 MM: I believe we will.